pcardune/handlebars-loader/README.md

 *Handlebars 4 now supported*

-**This a fork made by the Viadeo Team to adapt the Handlebars loader to follow our historic build conventions.
-No PR to original repositoru because we felt these changes were too specific to our needs.**
+**This fork is made by the Viadeo Team to adapt the Handlebars loader to our historic build conventions.
+No PR to original repository because we felt these changes were too specific.**

 What this fork adds:
-- Query parameter to disable the automatic resolving of the discovered partials when precompiling the template files.
+- Query parameter to disable the automatic resolving of discovered partials when precompiling the template files.
 This means all the partials needs to be registered "manually" before using them.

 ## General Usage